locationtech/geomesa/docs/user/filesystem/metadata.rst

 ``jdbc.pool.test-while-idle`` Test idle connections in the database connection pool (``true`` or ``false``)
 ============================= ===================================================================================

-Currently, Postgres and H2 are officially supported.
+Currently, only Postgres is officially supported.
 Other databases may work, but have not been tested.